Conference for freelance translators and interpreters 17-19 May, 2018 - Porto, Portugal

 It’s time we collected up a few notes and decided which ones are worth developing for the decade ahead.

 To ensure a lively dynamic, a set number of these “golden notes” will be prepared in advance and placed in a hat.
 Topics will be drawn from the hat at random.
-My conversation partner and I will then attempt to join the dots, moving seamlessly from one topic to the other.
+Chris and Allison will then attempt to join the dots, moving seamlessly from one topic to the other.